baselcodes/PCD2021/P5JS for Beginners/README.md

 ```
 ### 2. Coordinate system and units of measure:

 In P5.js you work with a `x` and `y` axis. `x` is horizontal or the "width", `y` is vertical or the "height" of an object.
-Usually you work with numbers which equal to pixel (e.g. `100` is 100px on your screen).
+Usually you work with numbers which reference the pixel value of that number (e.g. `100` is 100px on your screen).
 You can also use a relative unit instead of pixel.
-For example trough calculation `x = width * 1.5`.
-If the `width` changes, `x` is also changing.
-For working with retina displays it's usefull to add `pixelDensity(1);` to the setup.
+For example by calculating `x = width * 1.5`.
+If the `width` changes, `x` also changes.
+For working with retina displays it's useful to add `pixelDensity(1);` to the setup.

 ```
 createCanvas(720, 400); //canvas is 720 x 400 px